2006 FIFA World Cup: Group C

 Both Argentina and Netherlands qualified from Group C with a game remaining.
 Argentina topped the group on goal difference, having hammered Serbia and Montenegro 6–0 and beaten Ivory Coast 2–1.
 The Dutch picked up 1–0 and 2–1 victories over Serbia and Montenegro and Ivory Coast, respectively.
 Ivory Coast defeated Serbia and Montenegro 3–2 in their final game, in Serbia and Montenegro's last international as the country had dissolved 18 days earlier.

 Group D

 Portugal coasted through in Group D, picking up the maximum number of points, with Mexico qualifying in second.
-Iran missed chances against Mexico in their opening 1–3 defeat and were eliminated in their match against Portugal.
+Iran missed chances against Mexico in their opening 1–3 defeat and were eliminated after losing their match against Portugal.
 They fought hard against the Portuguese, but lost 2–0.
 Their last game against Angola ended in 1–1 draw.
 The Africans had a respectable first World Cup tournament after earning draws with Mexico (0–0) and Iran.